hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Change delete default mode command from 'd' to 'D', so that user doesnt unknownling trigger it.

-Show overflowing content of cells beyond what is currently visible, by maintaining a larger content viewport than the display viewport.
+[DONE] Show overflowing content of cells beyond what is currently visible, by maintaining a larger content viewport than the display viewport.